 The methods of Schmidt-Clausen and Blondel-Rey can be applied only to single flashes.
 In 1957 Douglas [9] proposed an extension of the Blondel-Rey-Douglas method to calculate the effective intensity of repeated flashes but his proposal is not considered to be of general validity and should be avoided.
 Rapidly-repeated flashes produce an effective intensity higher than that of a single flash of the same kind [12].

 In the “Recommendations for the rhythmic characters of lights on aids to marine navigation”, May 1979 [17], IALA recommends a maximum rate of 300 flashes per minute for the Ultra Quick Light.
 By inference, characters with rates exceeding 300 flashes per minute are not recommended.
 For flash rates greater than 60 flashes per minute and less than or equal to 300 flashes per minute the effective intensity obtained using a single flash method (Schmidt-Clausen, Blondel-Rey or Blondel-Rey-Douglas) will result in an unacceptable underestimation of the effective intensity.
-For rapidly-repeating flashes (greater than 60 flashes/minute and less than or equal to 300 flashes/minute) the effective intensity of the flash pattern should be calculated using the Modified Allard Method (Method IV) taking into account at least 10 flashes.
+For rapidly-repeating flashes (greater than 60 flashes/minute and less than or equal to 300 flashes/minute) the effective intensity of the flash pattern should be calculated using the Modified Allard Method taking into account at least 10 flashes.

 Talbot-Plateau Law for Very-Rapidly-Repeated Flashes